Internet censorship circumvention: Alternate names and addresses

 Censorship filters may block specific domain names, using either DNS hijacking or URL filtering.
 Websites can sometimes be accessed through alternate names and addresses that may not be blocked.

-Some websites offer the same content at multiple pages or domain names.
-For example, the English Wikipedia is available at two locations: the main page and the mobile version.
+Some websites offer the same content across multiple pages or domains.

-If a website's DNS resolution is disrupted, but the site is not blocked in other ways, it may be possible to access the site directly through its IP address or by modifying a computer's hosts file.
+If a website's DNS resolution is disrupted, but the site is not otherwise blocked, it may be possible to access the site directly by its IP address or by modifying a computer's hosts file.
 It may be possible to bypass DNS-based blocking by using alternative DNS servers or public recursive name servers (especially via an encrypted DNS client).

 Censors may block specific IP addresses.
 Depending on how such filtering is implemented, it may be possible to use different forms of a blocked IP address, for example, by specifying the address in a different numeral system.
 For example, the following URLs all access the same site, but only some browsers will recognize all forms of the URL: